oDCM - Web Data for Dummies (Tutorial)

 CSS selectors and XPATHS (I)

-• When following some extra tutorials, some coders advocate for the use of CSS selectors and XPATHS to extract information.
+• When following tutorials on the web, some coders advocate for the use of CSS selectors and XPATHS to extract information.

 • XPATH